Check out these four tricks used to get you to spend more (without you knowing it).

 Kids are like little sponges.
 They absorb everything around them—especially the things their parents are intentional about teaching them.

-Now, teaching a child to work is not child abuse.
-And it’s not for our benefit, either.
-As parents, we teach kids to work because it gives them dignity in a job well done today and the tools and character to win in the future as adults.
+Teaching a child to work is not for our benefit as their parents.
+We teach kids to work because it gives them dignity in a job well-done and the tools and character to win as adults.
 They might complain now, but someday, they’ll thank you.

 And here’s the best part: Hard work is an antidote to entitlement—and key to learning the value of a dollar.